TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 15/Romans 15.6.md

 ---

-that with one accord ye may with one mouth glorify the God and Father of our Lord Jesus Christ.
+that with one accord you may with one mouth glorify the God and Father of our Lord Jesus Christ.